zumasys/docs/site/docs/jbase/dynamic-objects/quick-start-on-dynamic-objects/README.md

 }
 ```

 Lets now build a internal subroutine that converts a object back to a pick record.
 The following is the final full program.
 Keep in mind this program is a demonstration of building the mvtoobject and objecttomv code.
-Usually this code would be in a ResfFUL module to either return a record or update a record.
+Usually this code would be in a RESTful module to either return a record or update a record.
 The following example shows us first calling our to json function.
 We then modify the object and then re-update our pick record and then once again call our mvtoobject function and show the modified record.

 ```
 $options jabba